MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 Microsoft Entra PowerShell is a powerful tool for managing and administering Entra resources directly from PowerShell.
 [Explore more about Entra PowerShell](overview.md).

-This article helps you get started with Microsoft Entra PowerShell and teaches its core concepts.
+This article helps you get started with Microsoft Entra PowerShell and outlines its core concepts.

 ## Prerequisites